mageni/.github/profile/README.md

 > “[A]nyone who . . . makes a fair use of the work is not an infringer of the copyright with respect to such use.”
 Sony Corp. of Am. v.
 Universal City Studios, Inc., 464 U.S. 417, 433 (1984).

-Mageni has completed extensive audits to certify that exercises its fair use rights as authorized by 17 U.S.C. § 107.

 ### Code is a form of speech.
 In the US, constitutional law protects free speech.

 > "This court can find no meaningful difference between computer language, particularly high-level languages as defined above, and German or French....Like music and mathematical equations, computer language is just that, language, and it communicates information either to a computer or to those who can read it....For the purposes of First Amendment analysis, this court finds that source code is speech."
 (Bernstein v DoS)